 Answer = $200 gain

-When the market is between $35 and $45, both options are “out of the money” and will expire worthless.
-With the two option premiums offsetting each other, the overall gain or loss is all tied to the stock.
+When the market is between $35 and $45, both options are “out of the money” and expire worthless.
+With the premiums offsetting each other, the overall gain or loss comes entirely from the stock.

 What happens if the market is flat?